 -

-Select the Checkbox next to the item(s) that need to be reshipped, adjust the Quantity Shipped, and check Add to Inventory as required; please review the section above on when to use this setting.
+Select the Checkbox next to the item(s) that need to be reshipped, adjust the Reshipment Quantity, and check Add to Inventory as required; please review the section above on when to use this setting.

-For example, if a customer ordered 2 snow globes and one was damaged in transit, update the Quantity Shipped to 1 to replace the single item. - Optional: Add an Operator Hold to the order to prevent it from being processed.
-This is recommended if other changes need to be made to the order, i.e., address changes, adding additional items, etc. Then, remove the operator hold when the order is ready to be processed.
+- Add an Operator Hold (Optional): you can add an operator hole to prevent the order from being processed.
+This is recommended if other changes need to be made to the order, i.e., address changes, adding additional items, etc. Don't forget to remove the hold once it's ready for the warehouse team to processr.

 - Select Re-Ship.